Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Introduction

 \begin{adjustbox}{scale=0.9}

-\end{adjustbox} As we see from the above diagram, a significant concept is \emph{Higgs-de Rham flow}, which can be viewed as an analogue of Yang-Mills-Higgs flow.
+\end{adjustbox} As seen from the above diagram, the central notion in our theory is \emph{Higgs-de Rham flow} (especially the periodic one), which can be viewed as an analogue of Yang-Mills-Higgs flow.
 To define a Higgs-de Rham flow over $X_n:=X\otimes \Z/p^{n}\Z$ for all $n\in \N$, the key ingredient is the inverse Cartier transform $C_n^{-1}$ over $W_n:=W\otimes \Z/p^n\Z$, see Definition \ref{HDRFn}.
 It is built upon the seminal work of Ogus-Vologodsky \cite{OV}.
-In loc. cit., they construct the inverse Cartier transform from the category of (suitably nilpotent) Higgs modules over $X_1'=X_1\times_{F_{k}}\Spec\ k$ to the category of (suitably nilpotent) flat modules over $X_1$.
-However, over a general smooth scheme $X'$ over $W_n, n\geq 2$, our lifting of inverse Cartier transform operates not on the whole category of (suitably nilpotent) Higgs modules, rather on a certain small subcategory of graded Higgs modules (over a global base, there is a restriction on the Chern classes of Higgs modules).
-In comparison with the construction of A. Shiho \cite{Shiho}, the main advantage of ours is that we do not assume at all the existence of a lifting of Frobenius over a chosen lifting of $X'$ over $W_{n+1}$.
-On the other hand, we do not know whether our functor is fully faithful for a proper $W_n$-scheme.\\
+In \cite{OV}, they construct the inverse Cartier transform from the category of (suitably nilpotent) Higgs modules over $X_1'=X_1\times_{F_{k}}\Spec\ k$ to the category of (suitably nilpotent) flat modules over $X_1$.
+However, over a general smooth scheme $X'$ over $W_n, n\geq 2$, our lifting of inverse Cartier transform operates not on the whole category of (suitably nilpotent) Higgs modules, rather on a category which is over a subcategory of graded Higgs modules (over a proper scheme, there is a restriction on the Chern classes of Higgs modules).
+More details about the category will be given below.
+In comparison with the construction of Shiho \cite{Shiho}, one finds that the existence of a Frobenius lifting over a chosen lifting of $X'$ over $W_{n+1}$ is not assumed in our construction.
+On the other hand, we do not know whether the functor $C_n^{-1}$ is fully faithful for a proper $W_n$-scheme when $n\geq 2$.\\